trickerer01/Ruxx/README.md

     - RN `cf_clearance` cookie duration is **15 minutes**

 #### Using from console
-It is possible to use Ruxx as a cmdline tool.
+- It is possible to use Ruxx as a cmdline tool.
 In main window you will find `Cmd` section ‒ it generates your cmdline arguments every time you make a change ‒ use those arguments as an example.
 In console window you may need to escape some of them (path, `OR` groups, tags containing dots, etc.).
 Most arguments are optional though ‒ the only ones required are `tags` (default module is RX)
+- Python 3.7 or greater required.
+See `requirements.txt` for additional dependencies.
+Install with:
+  - `python -m pip install -r requirements.txt`

-To run Ruxx directly using python use `ruxx_cmd.py` or `ruxx_gui.py`
+- To run Ruxx directly using python target `ruxx_cmd.py` or `ruxx_gui.py`
   - `python ruxx_cmd.py <...args>` - run Ruxx command
   - `python ruxx_gui.py` - run Ruxx GUI

 Invoke `Ruxx --help` or `python ruxx_cmd.py --help` for full help